caraya/entry-level-content/src/md-content/basics.md

 ### Figures and images

 Images are an important part of the web.
-Since the early days of HTML ([1993](http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html)) We've had a way to embed images directly on our HTML documents using the `img` tag.
+Since the early days of HTML ([1993](http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html)) we've had a way to embed images directly in our HTML documents using the `img` tag.

-The tag only required attribute is a source for the image using the `src` attribute.
+The only required attribute for an `img` tag is a source for the image using the `src` attribute.
 There are two ways to reference images.
 The first one is to use a URL to a remote resource, like this:

 ```html
 <img src="http://lorempixel.com/400/300/people/5/">